mosaicml/streaming/docs/source/getting_started/quick_start.md

             out.write(sample)
     ```

 2. Replace the original {class}`torch.utils.data.IterableDataset` with your new {class}`streaming.StreamingDataset`.
-Point it to the dataset written out above.
+Point it to the dataset written out above, and specify the `batch_size` to StreamingDataset and the DataLoader.
     <!--pytest.mark.skip-->
     ```python
     from torch.utils.data import DataLoader